mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

 You can daemonize the process by starting it with the `--daemonize` option.

+Later in this guide we'll actually create a SysVinit daemon to run the application, so stop any thin processes you've started here.

 ## Cron jobs and Daemons

 The crontab and init scripts use the `.ugly` file format, which is a strange